Balloting for industrial action

 What are we balloting for?

-- have not demonstrated the financial need to pursue such aggressive cuts;
+• demonstrate the financial need to pursue aggressive cuts to staff budgets;

 Our dispute demands are that University management: